johnproza/yii2/README.md

 Dynamic menu + content
 ============
-Dynamic menu
+Dynamic menu and html content with TinyMCE editor

+You also can assign menu to item (dynamic and static menu)

 Installation
 ------------